jchendy/jchendy.github.io/_posts/2013-11-14-ux-is-dying.md

 Yup.

->What we should be doing is "Marrying business needs, user needs, technological capabilities in order to facilitate a human-centered relationship between a customer and one's company"
+>What we should be doing is "Marrying business needs, user needs, technological capabilities in order to facilitate a human-centered relationship between a customer and one's company" (quote from [an earlier version](http://www.slideshare.net/lishubert/the-future-of-ux-killing-the-wireframe-machine) of the talk)

-Absolutely. (quote from [an earlier version](http://www.slideshare.net/lishubert/the-future-of-ux-killing-the-wireframe-machine) of the talk)
+Absolutely.
+This is what we've seen with our internal consulting.
+The clients think they want UI designs, but what they actually need is somebody to make sure they're focused on user and business needs throughout their whole development process.

 >There are two things UX practitioners in wireframe factories can do to improve the situation for everybody:
 >